-193 GSSB involvement and views on the development of
+GSSB involvement and views on the development of 191 this draft 192

-194 this draft
+- 193 The GSSB appointed one of its members as GSSB sponsor and technical committee member for this - 194 project. - 195 The GSSB sponsor is actively involved in the technical committee process and has attended all of - 196 their meetings and many subgroup meetings.
+The GSSB has been regularly updated on the progress - 197 of the labor project. - The exposure draft is scheduled for approval by the GSSB on 20 February 2025.
+198 - Julie ch.

-- The GSSB appointed one of its members as GSSB sponsor and technical committee member for thisproject. - 197 The GSSB sponsor is actively involved in the technical committee process and has attended all of - their meetings and many subgroup meetings.
-The GSSB has been regularly updated on the progress - 199 of the labor project. - 200 The exposure draft was approved by the GSSB on 20 February 2025.. - 201 All GSSB meetings are recorded and made available on the GSSB GRI YouTube channel.
+Julie ch.
+199 All GSSB meetings are recorded and made available on the GSSB GRI YouTube channel.